Search

 That collection is valued and utilised as a snapshot of not only Jefferson’s intellectual influences, but also his intellectual context; how western thought had developed by the late 18th and early 19th centuries.
 Similarly, the Menzies collection has great potential to reveal much about not only Menzies but the Australian cultural landscape of the 20th century.

-The Robert Menzies Institute showcases a revolving display of these unique items in the Old Quad at the University of Melbourne and welcome the opportunity to provide personalised tours.
+The Robert Menzies Institute showcases a revolving display of these unique items in the Old Quad at the University of Melbourne and welcome the opportunity to provide personalised tours from 10am – 2pm on Monday – Thursday.

-The Collection can be viewed online or accessed in person at the Baillieu Library.
-For viewings, please make an appointment in the Reading Room in the Baillieu Library at the University of Melbourne.
+The Collection, including scanned images of inscriptions and annotation can be viewed online or accessed in person at the Baillieu Library.
+For viewing specific items in the collection, please make an appointment in the Reading Room in the Baillieu Library at the University of Melbourne.